Completing Your Master’s Degree

 Page numbering

 • Please check your thesis to ensure that all pages are present and in numerical order.
-The library cannot check your thesis for the page order, and will bind the thesis in the order you present it.

 • Preliminary pages (e.g. table of contents, dedication page, acknowledgments, abstract, etc.) that precede the main text are numbered with lower case Roman numerals beginning with numeral i.
 Page numbers are placed in the upper right-hand corner one inch from both sides of the paper.